How to Raise a Compassionate Child

 "All I ever wanted was to reach out and touch another human being not just with my hands, but with my heart." — from ‘Shatter Me’ by Iranian-American best-selling author Tahereh Mafi

 Well, this ‘Touching another human being with your heart’ is what compassion is all about.
 And, if we want to raise children who possess this trait it is, first of all, essential to practise it ourselves.
 The next step would be to integrate it into our daily life.
 For, teaching values in isolation will rarely have the same effect.
 Above all, it is important to begin early while imparting these values.
 You can incorporate them into the bedtime stories you narrate to your toddler, the party games that you plan, the puppet shows you put up or the role-play activities you engage your child in during her playtime.
 While these different steps and modes of teaching compassion will certainly help your child imbibe this quality, you also need to let your child know what constitutes compassion.
 So, here’s what compassion means and how to impart the same to your child:

-Being kind: Does the boy who lives next door pelt stones at every dog or cat that passes by?
-Teach your child to intervene and protect the dog from the shower of stones.
+Being kind: Does the boy who lives next door tease every dog or cat that passes by?
+Teach your child to intervene and protect the dog from the boy's rude and insensitive actions.
 Such proactive kindness will go a long way in moulding her character as a compassionate person.
 Also, encourage her to be kind in both her speech, as well as her acts.
 Let her avoid rude or impolite language.
 And, when a classmate or playmate is being bullied, teach your child to stand up for the victim against the bully.